Skip to main content

 Check that your documents finished processing, then rephrase your question with more specific terms.
 Verify that the information exists in the uploaded documents.

-Knowledge bases accept supported text based formats such as PDF, DOCX, TXT, Markdown, and presentations.
+Knowledge bases accept supported text-based formats such as PDF, DOCX, TXT, Markdown, and presentations.
 Use a Folder when you need to work with spreadsheets, images, audio, or generated files.